 The LongMill MK2 will soon be released under it’s first major design iteration in the coming weeks:

-- Batch 1 already began production in October 2021 and will soon begin shipping in April 2022 V1 was our Kickstarter batch which was shipped from September 2019 to mid-January 2020.
+- Batch 1 began production in October 2021 and started shipping in April 2022.

-You can find the BOM and designs of every part and assembly of the LongMill MK2 Benchtop CNC in the linked Onshape and spreadsheet documents below (shortly).
+You can find the BOM and designs of every part and assembly of the LongMill MK2 Benchtop CNC in the linked Onshape and spreadsheet documents below.

 LongBoard CNC Controller